iauker01/InterFact/Documentation/Development.md

 This is the file structure for the Interfact API. init.py and intersection.py both constitute the API files, which are called in main.py.

-In a seperate repository, a documentation file structure is implemented.
+In a separate repository, a documentation file structure is implemented.
 Main runnable project files will be located in the Auxiliary Files folder, layout & design files are located in the Design folder, client meeting details are located in the Discovery folder, the Meeting Minutes folder contains team meeting dates and details, the Documentation folder contains the development and deployment files, and the Presentations folder contains files related to Interfact team presentations.